Drug-induced deaths situation (FAQ drug-induced deaths in Europe)

 How has the distribution of drug-induced deaths among age groups changed in recent years?

-Overdose deaths in the European Union have been increasing since 2012, overall and among teenagers and all age categories above 35 (see the figure below), with the 69 % increase among the 50-64 age group particularly high (by 43 % among females and by 101 % among males).
+Based on 24 EU countries for which we have data for both 2013 and 2023, the number of drug-induced deaths in the European Union has been increasing since 2013, overall and among teenagers and all age categories above 35 (see the figure below).
+There was a particularly high increase (134%) among the 50-64 age group (by 76% among females and by 159% among males).
 This reflects the ageing nature of Europe’s opioid-using population in most countries.

-In 2022, the overall mean age at death due to overdose was 48 years for females and 43 years for males.
+In 2023, the overall mean age at drug-induced death was 43 years for females and 42 years for males.
 A noticeable shift in the age distribution for both females and males has been observed over the past decade (see the figure below).

 Is the age distribution of drug-induced deaths similar between countries?

 There are differences between countries in the age distribution of drug-induced deaths (see the bar chart below).
 Countries in the west of Europe tend to have an older age profile among overdose deaths than countries in the east (see the maps below).
-This mirrors, in part, the ageing populations of opioid users (including ageing users of illicit opioids, typically heroin; and also in some countries, people using prescription opioids, such as oxycodone) in western countries.
+This mirrors, in part, the ageing populations of people who use opioids, typically heroin.
+It can also be related to an increase in the use of prescription opioids, such as oxycodone, and new potent synthetic opioids.

 What substances are involved in drug-induced deaths?

-Opioids, including heroin and its metabolites, often in combination with other substances, are present in the majority of fatal overdoses reported in Europe.
+Opioids, including heroin and its metabolites, often in combination with other substances, are present in the majority of drug-induced deaths reported in Europe.
 In most drug-induced deaths, more than one substance is detected, indicating polydrug use (2).
+See examples for some countries: Distribution of the cases with heroin mentioned in Austria, Slovenia and Norway in 2023, in European Drug Report 2025.

-Overall, opioids are involved in 74 % of cases reported in the European Union, with large differences across countries (see the map below).
-Countries where opioids are involved in more than 8 in 10 overdose deaths are located mainly in the north and west of Europe (Denmark, Estonia, Finland, Ireland, Lithuania, Luxembourg, Norway, Sweden), but also include Austria, Bulgaria, Croatia and Romania.
+Overall, opioids are involved in 69% of drug-induced deaths cases reported in the European Union, with large differences across countries (see the map below).
+Countries where opioids are involved in more than 8 in 10 overdose deaths are located mainly in the north and west of Europe (Denmark, Estonia, Finland, Luxembourg, Norway), but also include Austria, Bulgaria and Slovenia.

 In some countries, no or limited post-mortem toxicology data are reported.
-Furthermore, in several countries, some cases are reported with ‘unknown or unspecified’ toxicology, in particular when there are several drugs involved.
+Furthermore, in several countries, some cases are reported with ‘unknown or unspecified’ toxicology, in particular when there are several drugs involved or with mixed poisoning, when no information is available on the individual drugs and their implication in the death.
 Most of these cases involve at least one opioid.
 The proportion of cases with opioids involved shown here is a minimum estimate.

 In Cyprus, Czechia, Hungary, Slovakia and Türkiye, less than half of the cases involved opioids.
-Although limited information is reported in some countries, most cases appear to involve polydrug drug use (2).
+Although limited information is reported in some countries, most cases appear to involve polydrug drug use.

 Stimulants such as cocaine, MDMA, amphetamines and synthetic cathinones are implicated in overdose deaths in Europe, although their significance varies by country.
-More information is available for some countries in the latest European Drug Report (EMCDDA, 2024).
+More information is available for some countries in the respective chapters of the latest European Drug Report (EUDA, 2025a).

 A review of MDMA-related deaths showed that against a background of ‘increased purity and availability of MDMA’, deaths related to the drug increased in Australia, Finland, Portugal and Türkiye between 2011 and 2017 (Roxburgh et al., 2021).